jwkidd3/neo4j_mastering/neo4j_lab1.md

 -[r:KNOWS {since: 2020}]->  // "knows relationship with property"
 ```

-### Step 10: Create Your First People
+### Step 11: Create Your First Social Network
-Let's build a social network step by step:
+Starting with our dedicated social database, let's build a complete social network:

 ```cypher
 // Create your first person